Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Introduction

 \section{Introduction}

-Graph Clustering, also known as network clustering, is a technique for partitioning a graph into clusters or communities of nodes based on their structural properties\citep{schaeffer2007graph}.
-Graph clustering is used in various applications such as social network analysis, image segmentation, bioinformatics, and more.
-The goal of graph clustering is to group the nodes in a way to maximizes the similarity within the group and minimizes the similarity between them\citep{zhou2009graph}.
-These two similarities are usually measured using various metrics such as modularity, Normalized Mutual Information(NMI), Adjusted Rand Index(ARI) and Fowlkes\-Mallows Index(FMI).
-There are various algorithms for graph clustering, including K-Means\citep{arthur2007k}, Spectral Clustering\citep{shi2000normalized,von2007tutorial,stella2003multiclass,knyazev2001toward}, DBSCAN\citep{ester1996density, ester1996proceedings, schubert2017dbscan}, Louvain\citep{blondel2008fast, dugue2015directed}, localized community detection algorithm based on label propagation(LPA)\citep{raghavan2007near}, BIRCH\citep{zhang1996birch, zhang1997birch}, AGENS\citep{zhang2012graph, zhang2013agglomerative, fernandez2008solving}, etc. The challenging problem in graph clustering is that we need to cluster its basic structures and use these structures for clustering purposes, which need more efficient clustering algorithms\citep{aggarwal2010survey}.
+Graph Clustering, also known as network clustering, is a technique for partitioning a graph into clusters or communities of nodes based on their structural properties.
+Graph clustering is used in various applications such as social network analysis\citep{bu2018gleam}, image segmentation\citep{li2021image,jia2020fast}, bioinformatics\citep{smirnov2021magus}, and more.
+The goal of graph clustering is to group the nodes in a way to maximizes the similarity within the group and minimizes the similarity between them.
+These two similarities are usually measured using various metrics such as Modularity\citep{newman2004finding}, Normalized Mutual Information(NMI)\citep{strehl2002cluster}, Adjusted Rand Index(ARI)\citep{hubert1985comparing} and Fowlkes\-Mallows Index(FMI)\citep{fowlkes1983method}.
+A diverse range of algorithms exists for graph clustering, encompassing techniques such as K-Means \citep{arthur2007k}, Spectral Clustering \citep{shi2000normalized, von2007tutorial, knyazev2001toward}, DBSCAN \citep{ schubert2017dbscan}, Louvain \citep{blondel2008fast, dugue2015directed}, Label Propagation Algorithm (LPA) for localized community detection \citep{raghavan2007near}, BIRCH \citep{zhang1997birch}, AGENS \citep{zhang2013agglomerative, fernandez2008solving}, and more recently proposed Deep Graph Clustering methods like AGC \citep{zhang2019attributed} and GCC \citep{fettal2022efficient}.
+The challenging problem in graph clustering is that we need to cluster its basic structures and use these structures for clustering purposes, which need more efficient clustering algorithms.
 However, QC is a very effective clustering algorithm to uncover subtle changes in the underlying data.
+In a recent study, quantum clustering has been used to predict the health status of lithium-ion batteries with special degradation paths\citep{gao2022quantum}, as well as digital neutron-gamma discrimination using quantum clustering\citep{lotfi2019neutron}.
+Additionally, quantum clustering has also been applied in the field of biology\citep{sequeira2019human, gottlieb2022time}.